|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Reasons for Procedure TOP

 The pylorus opens and closes to allow food to pass to the intestines.
 Certain conditions can make this area thicker.
 This can make it difficult for food to pass.
 The condition is called pyloric stenosis.
 It can cause severe symptoms, such as nausea, vomiting, and dehydration.

 Pyloroplasty is done to widen the opening.
-It can treat this condition.

 Possible Complications TOP

 Problems from the procedure are rare, but all procedures have some risk.
 Your child's doctor will review potential problems, like:

 Before the procedure, talk to your child's doctor about factors that may increase the risk of complications such as: